segevfiner/axios-light-my-request-adapter/README.md

 ## Caveats

+- `maxRedirects` is not supported https://github.com/fastify/light-my-request/issues/209, and will throw.
-- `maxRedirects`, `socketPath`, and `proxy` are not supported and will throw.
+- `socketPath` and `proxy` are not supported and will throw.
-- `decompress` is ignored as Light my Request doesn't support that cleanly.
-It wouldn't pass `Accept-Encoding` by default anyhow.
+- `httpAgent` & `httpsAgent` are ignored.

 ## License